Recognized as one of Canada's Top 100 Employers (2017)

-- A important part of Boston-based Nuance Communications Inc., the company's Montréal location is the company's second largest office and home to over 540 highly skilled employees who come to work in the completely renovated "old Eaton's department store" in the heart of the downtown -- the heritage building offers comfortable and easy access to shops, restaurants and the city's Métro system
+- Nuance Communications' Montréal location is the company's second largest office globally and is home to over 530 highly skilled employees who work in a renovated "Eaton's" department store in the heart of the downtown -- the heritage building offers comfortable and easy access to shops, restaurants and the city's Métro system

-- As part of their health plan, Nuance employees receive an annual wellness account ($150 annually) as well as a health spending account for additional coverages (to $500 annually) -- the company also brings in a professional yoga instructor for regular onsite yoga classes and provides new employees with four weeks of paid vacation allowance to start
+- As part of the company's health plan, Nuance Communications employees receive an annual wellness account ($150 annually) as well as a health spending account for additional coverage (to $500 annually) -- the company also brings in a professional yoga instructor for regular onsite classes

 Recognized as one of Canada's Top Employers for Young People (2016)